 Broad Public Awareness

 Although drowning truly is a public health issue in Vietnam, many local people are not aware of its magnitude.
 Even in situations where people are knowledgeable about the reality of the problem, they don’t necessarily know how to prevent drowning or assist those who are in trouble.
 Thus we also strive to save lives through broad community awareness programs.
 This portion of our work includes providing information through local television and radio shows about the realities of drowning and ways to prevent it.
-In 2016, we aired 3 reports on both tv and radio that had reach across our entire province.
+In 2016, we created 3 reports on both TV and radio that were heard and seen across our province starting in 2017.
 The reports shared the realities of drowning and the dangers everywhere, introduction of our survival swimming program and the necessity of water safety and survival swimming.

 Rescue and CPR